Investing in Pattaya real estate

-Pattaya, Jomtien and their surrounding districts have witnessed a phenomenal growth in their condo stock over the past 12 years and the ROIs have been and continue to be among the best in Thailand.
+From 2005 to 2017, Pattaya, Jomtien and their surrounding districts have witnessed a phenomenal growth in their condo stock over the past 15 years and the ROIs have been and continue to be among the best in Thailand.
 Major international developers have led the field in redefining quality standards, simultaneously attracting reputable developers of the same ilk, so that Pattaya now has excellent, secure off-plan potential.
-In addition, because of the present economic climate of recovery and the fact that for the moment the Pattaya Property Market favours buyers and investors, the majority of developers are offering hitherto unheard of discounts, developer finance and other inducements, that make now the prime time to invest.
+In addition, because of the present economic climate of recovery and the fact that for the moment the Pattaya Property Market favors buyers and investors, the majority of developers are offering hitherto unheard of discounts, developer finance and guaranteed returns and other inducements, that make now the prime time to invest.

 - Thailand - an astute property investment location.